History of Groundhog Day

 There’ll be two winters in the year

-By the 1840s the following idea caught on in the U.S., particularly in Pennsylvania whose earliest settlers were German immigrants.
+By the 1840s the idea had caught on in the U.S., particularly in Pennsylvania whose earliest settlers were German immigrants.
 If the groundhog sees its shadow on a “bright and clear” day, six more weeks of winter are ahead.

 Punxsutawney, Pennsylvania is the headquarters of the celebration where the groundhog “Punxsutawney Phil” regards his shadow at Gobbler’s Knob, a wooded knoll just outside the town.